Vaish-mambady/Traffic-Sign-Classification-using-MLP/README.md

 # Mini Project : Traffic-Sign-Classification-using-MLP
-Image Classification of Traffic Signs using Multi Layer Perceptron I have
+Image Classification of Traffic Signs using Multi Layer Perceptron where
+I have :
 * loaded and extracted features of images

 * implemented the Multi-Layer perceptron to classify images